AltBeacon/android-beacon-library/configure.md

 Step 1.
 Configure your app's build.gradle File

-Make sure you have a jcenter() entry in your repositories like so:
+Make sure you have a mavenCentral() entry in your repositories like so:

    ```
    repositories {